 Having staff with drive is positive for any business and those they work around.
 The best way to determine drive in people is to understand if they have displayed drive in the past.
 Ask them about previous challenges and obstacles they overcame.
 Ask how and why they did it.
 Ask about other people they had to influence along the way to help or support them.
 Run through questions to understand their successes in each of their positions, what they didn’t achieve or where they missed deadlines or budgets and why.
 Seek to understand how they tackled problems when they arose.
 All these things will give insight into how driven the person is.

 How to determine your drive

-If you’re interested in knowing how driven you are, take our quick quiz below.
-If you want a more detailed analysis of drive (whether for you or someone else) please contact us for more information about our CDI-Pro test that looks at curiosity, drive, improvement and proactivity.
+If want a more detailed analysis of drive (whether for you or someone else) please contact us for more information about our CDI-Pro psychometric assessment that looks at curiosity, drive, improvement and proactivity.